Rudranath: Geography

 There are numerous sacred water tanks ("Kund") near the temple.
 These include Surya-kund, Chandra-kund, Tara-kund, Mana-Kund etc. Nanda Devi, Trishul and Nanda Ghunti are the famous mountain peaks, which provide the backdrop to the temple.
 The holy river Vaitarani or Baitarani or Rudraganga flows near the temple, which has a grey stone idol of Rudranath.
 The river is identified with the "river of salvation", where souls of the dead cross to reach the other world.
 Thus, devotees visit Rudranath to perform rituals of the dead, such as performing a pind offering.
 Some believe that offering a pind to ancestors here equals offering a hundred million at the holy city of Gaya.
 The mountain peaks of Trisul, Nanda Devi, Devasthan, Hathi Parbat and Nanda Ghunti are visible from Rudranath.

 The name "Rudranath", literally means, "Him who is Angry."

 The mountain cave of Rudranath was modified into the temple we see today.

 Access

-Rudranath is sometimes considered as the toughest Panch Kedar temple to reach.
+Rudranath is sometimes considered the most difficult Panch Kedar temple to reach.